 ‘We started to grow Casavecchia a few years ago when we decided to introduce a new variety to the country and had to register and import it.
 We’d tried a few micro-productions made by an Italian nursery and liked them.
 We believe it has a very unusual aromatic profile for a red,’ says Martín Kaiser, Assistant Manager of Viticulture and Oenology at Doña Paula.

-Another winery adding Italian varieties to their portfolio is Escorihuela Gascón, who are producing Sangiovese for their Escorihuela Gascón line and Barbera for their premium Pequeñas Producciones line and also own some Verdicchio vineyards.
+Another winery adding argentine wines from italian varieties to their portfolio is Escorihuela Gascón, who are producing Sangiovese for their Escorihuela Gascón line and Barbera for their premium Pequeñas Producciones line and also own some Verdicchio vineyards.
 ‘16 years ago, the winery decided to import some varieties from Italy, selecting extremely pure examples to bring over,’ says the oenologist Matías Ciciani Soler.
 ‘We started a project with three grapes: Sangiovese, which you find throughout Italy, Barbera from Asti in Piedmont, and Verdicchio from the March region.
 Once we began to make them we found that they adapted incredibly well to our terroir in Agrelo and decided to bottle them.
 In time, they became icons of the winery.’